mikecalvo/msse_seng_5199/week11/geb_testing.md

 Browser.drive {
   go "http://google.com/ncr"

-  // make sure we actually got to the page assert title == "Google"
+  assert title == "Google"

-  // enter wikipedia into the search field
   $("input", name: "q").value("wikipedia")

-  // wait for the change to results page to happen
-  // (google updates the page dynamically without a new request) waitFor { title.endsWith("Google Search") }
+  waitFor { title.endsWith("Google Search") }

-  // is the first link to wikipedia? def firstLink = $("li.g", 0).find("a.l")
+  def firstLink = $("li.g", 0).find("a.l")
   assert firstLink.text() == "Wikipedia"

-  // click the link
   firstLink.click()

-  // wait for Google's javascript to redirect to Wikipedia waitFor { title == "Wikipedia" }
+  waitFor { title == "Wikipedia" }
 }
 ```